Community shows support for Oregon wrestling coach after tragedy strikes

 “It just blew up,” said St. Clair, who admitted she was “blown away” by the amount of support.

-“They’ve made such an impact on people’s lives,” said St. Clair, who added that her family has gotten close with Hookstead because he’s been a role model for Ringhand the last two years as her coach and teacher.
+“They’ve made such an impact on people’s lives,” said St. Clair, who added that her family has gotten close with Hookstead because he’s been a role model for Ringhand the last two years as her coach and Oregon High School physical education teacher.
 “It shows through this GoFundMe on how big of an impact they’ve made.”

 “The community rallies around good people and Brian is a very good person,” Eckhart said.
 “Even though he doesn’t live in town, people know him through school and through coaching.
 It didn’t surprise me one bit.
 I’ve always told Brian I love him and the community loves him.
 You’re taken back because it is emotional.
 This is a great community.
 This community will back you.”